vatruica/OpenBiblio_EAL_Setup/README.md

 ####6.1.
 Strange error when trying to check out item

-When the everything is being set up, OpenBiblio/Apache/PHP can sometimes "confuse" the time you want to use.
+When everything is being set up, OpenBiblio/Apache/PHP can sometimes "confuse" the time you want to use.
 Or better yet, it doesn't know what time to use.
 Make sure you have a defined timezone in your php.ini file

 Modify php.ini
 - sudo nano /etc/php5/apache2/php.ini